day8/re-com/README.md

 [node-webkit](https://github.com/rogerwang/node-webkit)
 and [atom-shell](https://github.com/atom/atom-shell).
 So we have not taken testing further than chrome.

-In theory, it should work on any modern browser, but there'd probably be teething issues like correctly vendor-prefixing the CSS etc.
+In theory, re-com should work on any modern browser, but there'd probably be teething issues like correct vendor-prefixing the CSS etc.

 The layout side of this library and some components (visual widgets) rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which [only works on modern browsers](http://caniuse.com/#feat=flexbox): Chrome, Firefox or IE11.